raganwald/raganwald.github.com/_posts/2016-09-25-avian-technology.md

 ### a true story

-Once upon a time, I went for a round of job interviews with an interesting company.[^interview] Things went well in the behavioural and technical segments, then I sat down with the President, who introduced themselves as being an industry veteran who provided the "adult supervision" for the company.
+Once upon a time, I went for a round of job interviews with an interesting company.
+Things went well in the behavioural and technical segments, then I sat down with the President, who introduced themselves as an industry veteran who provided the "adult supervision" for the company.

-[^interview]: Yes, I have been to a lot of job interviews.
-That happens when you spend three decades working in a high-turnover, volatile industry.
-It happens even more to some people in this industry than others.
-As Mark Cuban boasts, "I have been fired more times than most people have had jobs."
-Mind you, he's a billionaire, and I often find myself gathering up all the change in my house to buy lunch.

 "I see you worked at LeMond?"[^pseudonyms] Of course I had, my referral to these interviews was from a colleague there.

 [^pseudonyms]: All names are pseudonyms, of course, and some other details have been fictionalized.

 "Do you know a programmer named Richard Byrd?"
 Everyone at LeMond knew Richard.
-Yes I did.
+So yes I did.

 "Then tell me: What do you think about Richard?
 Be as specific as possible."
 I felt a yawning chasm open up under my feet, and my sixth, seventh, and eighth senses were all screaming that this question was a trap.

 I took a long sip from my water to buy myself time, composed my emotions, and decided, as usual, to be truthful.
+But Richard's story was far from simple.

 ### lemond